For your convenience, our most common customer questions are answered right here.

 Not finding what you want?
 Reach out directly through our Contact Us page.

-A: Many companies in this industry tout a “lifetime guarantee” with their work.
-These lifetime guarantees, however, often leave something to be desired.
-At Oriole Basement Waterproofing, Inc., we provide our original “FOREVER GUARANTEE” with every job that we complete.
-This FOREVER GUARANTEE includes consulting, labor, materials, any and all fees, for the lifetime of the structure– not just your lifetime!
-Our FOREVER GUARANTEE is also transferable if you ever decide to sell your home.
+A: At Oriole Basement Waterproofing, Inc., we provide our original Lifetime Guarantee with every job that we complete.
+The lifetime guarantee includes consulting, labor, materials, any and all fees, for the lifetime of the structure– not just your lifetime!
+Our lifetime guarantee is also transferable if you ever decide to sell your home.
 Just as the name implies, we’re protecting your investment forever.

 Q: What is the best sump pump to use in my home?